Jbleezy/BO2-Reimagined/README.md

 * Quest (Maxis): no longer need to activate the Time Bomb to be able to spawn the 2nd wisp
 * Quest (Maxis): no longer need to activate the lever in the Mansion before activating the bells
 * Quest (Maxis): bells can be activated in any order
+* Quest (Maxis): completion button Richtofen zombie reward can only drop powerup if killed by a player
 * Quest (Richtofen): can enter round infinity without having all players next to the Guillotine
 * Quest (Richtofen): Maze levers can be activated in an order
-* Quest (Richtofen): Richtofen zombie can only drop powerup if killed by a player
+* Quest (Richtofen): completion button reward increases weapon limit from 2 to 3

 #### Borough
 * Upper tunnels and bank area disabled